-Head lice and nits are usually present in our community at any given time.

-To child care programs and schools, this nuisance is usually more prevalent after each major school break: after summer and winter holidays and after the March Break.

-Throughout the year, spot checks will be conducted on children and Providers.
+Head lice and nits is usually present in our community at any given time.
+To child care centres and schools, this nuisance is usually more prevalent after each major school break: after summer/winter holidays and March Break.
+Throughout the year, spot checks will be conducted on children and staff.
 If a child has either nits or lice, contact will be made to immediately have the child picked up.
 The child must then be treated and all nits must be removed prior to admittance to the program.
-There are no exceptions to this policy in order to ensure the lice is contained to the best of our ability.
+There are no exceptions to this policy in order to ensure the lice is contained to be best of our ability.
 Your cooperation is greatly appreciated in this matter.